thatbeautifuldream/dsa/lecture-021/remove-primes.md

         }
         return true;
     }
+    // reverse traversing the list since we are removing elements and
+    // we don't want to skip any elements

-    public static void removePrimes(ArrayList<Integer> al) {
+    // since it will change indices after removal public static void removePrimes(ArrayList<Integer> al) {
         for (int i = al.size()-1; i >= 0; i--) {
             if (isPrime(al.get(i))) {